 SiC Powder Reinforcements

-for Ultra-High and Moderate-Temperature Applications
+for Ultra-High and Moderate-Temperature Systems

 Ceramic matrix composite systems are used across a range of operating environments, from ultra-high-temperature applications requiring thermal stability and mechanical durability to moderate-temperature systems requiring wear resistance, electrical control, or lightweight performance.